Explorer

 History

 Designed by Theodosia Okoh and adopted upon independence in 1957.
-Ghana was the first sub-Saharan African country to adopt the Pan-African colors (inspired by the Ethiopian flag).
+Ghana was the first sub-Saharan African country to adopt the Pan-African colors, inspired by Ethiopia's resistance to colonialism.

 Construction